$30T Industry by 2030: How Do You Grow There?

 Plume Network are building universal KYC and AML features on the network level.

-Additionally, one of the biggest hurdles for RWA projects is maintaining a token’s real-world value in sync with the actual asset it represents.
+Yet another big hurdle for RWA projects is maintaining a token’s real-world value in sync with the actual asset it represents.
 To fully realize the benefits of enhanced transparency, security, and utility offered by tokenized RWAs, we must first address the ‘data problem.’

 The data required to facilitate transactions involving tokenized assets—such as NAV (net asset value), proof of reserves, pricing information, and identity data—must be consistently available on-chain in a trusted and transparent manner, and robust audit frameworks and auditors are crucial in ensuring this data is consistently verified and trusted.